 By the mid-20th century, the mining industry had ceased.
 As an incentive for the continued development of new business, the UK government offered manufacturers enhanced financial packages to relocate.
 This saw the arrival of the Austin Motor Company and Morris Motors in 1961.
 Alas, in 1986, the plants were closed and so began a period of economic hardship.

 To find out more about Bathgate’s History, why not pay a visit to Bennie Museum, a quaint house which provides a permanent exhibition of the town’s past.

-Today Bathgate is back on track and is a designated Business Improvement District with plenty to offer.
+Today Bathgate town centre is a designated Business Improvement District with plenty to offer.

 Stroll through the town and explore its wide variety of local shops.
 From well known stores to small, independent retailers you can select a prime cut of beef, choose an outfit, try on some jewellery, get fitted for your wedding dress or order the most delectable cakes for a special occasion.

 Pay a visit to Bathgate’s open-air market, browse the stalls and pick up a bargain.
 Situated just off the Whitburn Road, it is open on Wednesday, Friday and Saturday from 10am to 4pm.